neural-data-science-lab/DL-intro-2022/README.md

-# DL-intro-2022
+# A Gentle Introduction to Deep Learning

-## Materials for IMPRS summer school workshop on Deep Learning
+## Materials for IMPRS summer school workshop

 ### interactive notebook
 - try out a simple CNN on MNIST with CNN-MNIST-Keras.ipynb